This chicken fajita seasoning mix is our go-to seasoning for perfect authentic fajitas every time!

 - 2 Tablespoons olive oil

-- 1 tablespoon chicken fajita seasoning mix slightly rounded
+- 3 tablespoons chicken fajita seasoning mix (slightly rounded)

 Instructions

-- In a bowl, marinating dish or gallon size ziplock bag combine 1 pound of thinly sliced chicken breast, 2 Tbs olive oil, and 1 slightly rounded tablespoon of chicken fajita seasoning mix.
-Stir to coat, let it rest while preparing the veggies.
+- In a bowl, marinating dish or gallon size ziplock bag combinechicken breast, olive oil, chicken fajita seasoning mix and water.
+Stir to coat, let it rest while preparing the veggies.1 pound raw chicken breast2 Tablespoons olive oil3 tablespoons chicken fajita seasoning mix5 tablespoons water

-- Cut 1 large onion, 1 large red bell pepper, and 1 large green bell pepper into thin strips.
+- Cut 1 large onion, 1 large red bell pepper, and 1 large green bell pepper into thin strips.1 large onion1 large red bell pepper1 large green bell pepper

 - Heat a drizzle of olive oil in a large, heavy skillet over medium-high heat, add the onions and peppers, saute until crisp-tender.
-Remove and keep warm.
+Remove and keep warm.2 teaspoons olive oil (drizzle)

 - Add the seasoned chicken strips to the skillet, cooking 5-6 minutes until browned.
 Return the sauteed peppers and onions to the pan, stir to evenly season.